The TOMMI experts

 Image

-Anne Reichenbach - Editorial Office "Team Timster
+Anne Reichenbach - Editor "Team Timster" (Photo: Carlo Bansini)

 "Not every child who likes to gamble is a gambling addict.
 Talk to your children, or no even better: play with your children.
 Let them get involved in the experiment and be infected by their children's enthusiasm."